munificent/craftinginterpreters/book/hash-tables.md

 </aside>

-The create a new empty hash table, we declare a constructor-like function:
+To create a new empty hash table, we declare a constructor-like function:

 ^code init-table-h (2 before, 2 after)